kyeotic/raviger/docs/api/Redirect.md

 ## Basic

 If rendered this component will force a redirect.
-Usefult as a route function
+Useful as a route function

 ```jsx
 import { useRoutes, Redirect } from 'raviger'